2021 Presenters Include

 Dave Hansen is responsible for Duke University Libraries’ general research services and collections.
 His division of the library includes support for Duke researchers across the scholarly communication lifecycle, from the development of the library collections in anticipation of researcher information needs, access and delivery of materials to users, guidance on information access and research techniques, and support in creating and disseminating research and evaluating its real-world impact.
 His background is in intellectual property law.
 Before coming to Duke he was Clinical Assistant Professor and Faculty Research Librarian at UNC School of Law.
 Before that, he was a fellow at UC Berkeley Law in its Digital Library Copyright Project.
 His law degree is from UNC-Chapel Hill, where he also earned his M.S. in Library Science.
 His B.S. in Economics is from UNC Charlotte, which is near his hometown of Belmont, NC.
 Dave, his three daughters (7yrs, 5yrs, and 18 months) and his wife, Janice (a Duke alum, PhD in German ’15) live in an 1840’s farmhouse–located on “Tobacco Rd”–about 30 minutes from campus.

-Raven Lanier is a Copyright Specialist at the University of Michigan Library Copyright Office and the Center for Academic Innovation.
+Raven Lanier is a Copyright Specialist at the University of Michigan Library Copyright Office and the Office of Academic Innovation.
 In her role she teaches faculty, staff, and students about Creative Commons and helps them apply the licenses to anything from syllabi to research articles to online courses.
 Her work focuses on making copyright law engaging and understandable, consulting on issues involving copyright and online education, and helping the U-M community leverage Creative Commons licensed works.
 Raven has a BA in Philosophy and a BS in Political Science from Southeast Missouri State University.
 She received her JD from the University of Michigan Law School.